 Of course we all find it delightful to hear people say how delicious it is, how beautiful it is, etc.

-I told my cousin about these gluten-free Pumpkin Pie Muffins, and she said, “I don’t like pumpkin in desserts at all — pumpkin has no business being in anything sweet.
+I told my cousin about these gluten-free pumpkin muffins, and she said, “I don’t like pumpkin in desserts at all — pumpkin has no business being in anything sweet.
 In fact, I think pumpkin pie might as well be called a vegetable side dish.”
 (Hilarious.)

 Well, when she tried this recipe, she said she loved that the pumpkin flavor wasn’t too strong, the muffins were super moist and just sweet enough to be a scrumptious dessert.